Sheaf-Theoretic Stratification Learning from Geometric and Topological Perspectives: Stratification Learning Using Geometric Techniques

 The pre-sheaf of vanishing polynomials $\mathcal{I}_\mathcal{M}$ is defined by

 {\bf{Remark.}} We could sheafify this pre-sheaf, and get a sheaf of vanishing, locally polynomial functions.
-However, since the algorithm outlined in this paper only requires a pre-sheaf as an input, we will continue without taking into account the larger space of locally polynomial functions. \begin{proposition} The contravariant functor $\mathcal{I}_\mathcal{M}$ from the category of open sets of $\mathcal{N}$ to the category of finite dimensional vector spaces is a pre-sheaf. \end{proposition} \begin{proof} Assume $W\subset Y\subset \mathcal{N}$ are two open sets.
+However, since the algorithm outlined in this paper only requires a pre-sheaf as an input, we will continue without taking into account the larger space of locally polynomial functions. \begin{proposition} For every finite set of linearly independent polynomials $\mathcal{M}$, the contravariant functor $\mathcal{I}_\mathcal{M}$ from the category of open sets of $\mathcal{N}$ to the category of finite dimensional vector spaces is a pre-sheaf. \end{proposition} \begin{proof} Assume $W\subset Y\subset \mathcal{N}$ are two open sets.
 Then $X_W\subset X_Y$.
 If $p\in I_\mathcal{M}(X_Y)$, then by definition $p$ vanishes on the set $X_W$.
 Therefore $I_\mathcal{M}(X_Y)\subset I_\mathcal{M}(X_W)$.
 The restriction map induced by $\mathcal{I}_\mathcal{M}$ is the inclusion